Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 Wild Wings staff on a field trip to Kruger

-When we recommend lodges, we focus on a few factors that have the biggest impact on your overall experience.
+When recommending accommodation, we focus on the factors that have the greatest impact on your safari, not simply the nightly rate.

 Location comes first

 A well-located lodge in a strong wildlife area will almost always outperform a more luxurious lodge in a weaker location.
-This is especially true on safari, where wildlife density and movement patterns vary significantly between regions and reserves
+Wildlife density, habitat and seasonal movements matter far more than expensive finishes.

 The guide makes the safari